ITA | ENG

 The method is called "Man in the middle" which, as the name suggests, positions itself between the user and the recipient of the communication.

 The simplest means is via Wi-Fi, with various modes of interception.
-One of these is explained in the video found below.
+One of these is explained in the video below.

 With simple tools accessible to almost everyone, it's possible to intercept all traffic and know whom I've contacted and where I've navigated.